KartikDatrika/CentimeAssignment/README.md

 ### `yarn json-server --watch db.json --port 3001`
 ### `yarn start`

-note : please make sure you are connected to internet
+Note : please make sure you are connected to internet

 Runs the app in the development mode.
 Open [http://localhost:3000] to view it in the browser.